304 North Cardinal St.

 - Hanging baskets

 Strawberries are vulnerable to many types of disease, and Eversweet strawberries are no exception.
-It is not at all uncommon to experience leaf spot or root rot.
+It is not at all uncommon to experience leaf spots or root rot.
 Strawberries are susceptible to a variety of rotting and molding.
 The diseases can be disastrous and deadly to the entire plant.

 Once you notice mold or rotting, you will want to remove the infected parts immediately.
-Enhance the air circulation to avoid the spreading of disease.
+Enhance air circulation to avoid the spreading of disease.
 If this does not help, then you will want to move the plant to an entirely new location.
 This will hopefully improve the problem.
 If not, then purchase a fungicide spray.

 You will want to do everything possible to make sure your plant never encounters disease.
 Although sometimes it cannot be prevented, there are things you can do to increase the chances of your plant staying away from disease entirely.
 To do so, you will need to ensure the conditions are not too moist.
 Do not overwater your plant and make sure the soil is well-drained.